-The risk register sits under the Authority's existing and remaining strategic risk register, which continues to set out the wider strategic risks around the Authority's delivery of its strategic objectives.
-The Authority in deployment of its BCP remains in an emergency situation while reacting to national control of the COVID19 pandemic.
-However, the Authority has not yet taken the step to entirely reorient its existing strategic objectives.
-This risk register therefore represents an interim additional layer of risk management focus for senior management in continuing to lead operations while also managing the additional risks to delivery posed by the current BCP led mode of operations.
+The risk register sits under the Authority's existing and strategic risk register, which continues to set out the wider strategic risks around the Authority's delivery of its strategic objectives.
+The Authority, in deployment of its BCP, remains in an emergency situation while reacting to national control of the COVID19 pandemic.
+However, the Authority has not yet taken the step to entirely reorient its existing strategic objectives and the existing strategic risk register therefore remains a valid ongoing approach to risk management in support of existing strategic objectives.
+This COVID19 Lockdown and Exit Planning risk register therefore represents an interim additional layer of risk management, providing focus for senior management in continuing to lead operations while also managing the additional risks to delivery posed by the current BCP led mode of operations.